DETAILED ACTION

 each of the specimen analyzers comprises an optical detector configured to convert a first set of light from the first set of cells optically interrogated while flowing through a flow cell into a first set of cell signals and to convert a second set of light from the second set of cells optically interrogated while flowing through the flow cell into a second set of cell signals (see rejection of claim 25 above)

-each of the controllers is programmed to run a quality control operation for assurance of a quality of measurement by its specimen analyzer, the quality control operation including evaluating the second cell count with the determined set of target value and limit value (see rejection of claim 25 above)
+each of the controllers is programmed to run a quality control operation for assurance of a quality of measurement by its specimen analyzer, the quality control operation including evaluating the second cell count with reference to the set of target value and limit value (see rejection of claim 25 above)

 With respect to claim 33, it would have been obvious to one having ordinary skill in the art before the effective filing date of the invention to incorporate the teachings of Nagai et al into the invention of Glavina et al. The motivation for the skilled artisan in doing so is to gain the benefit of successfully measuring specimen samples.